 In comparison to multitouch issues, this is, sadly, a hardware problem.
 Namely, some users’ reports state that there’s a case of the LCD screen bleeding.
 The bottom part of the display panel illuminates and it seems that it’s badly placed.

-Since this is a hardware issue on the isolated device, we strongly suggest asking for the replacement or a refund.
+Since this is a hardware issue on the isolated device, we strongly suggest asking for a replacement or a refund.
 A repair is also an option, but we advise against it.
 Just ask for a replacement.

 3: Bad brightness display sensor